 Homework will be assigned on a regular basis but will not be collected.
 Although the homework is not collected, it is YOUR responsibility to have it completed by the following day after it is assigned.
 It is essential to your success in this course that you put a solid effort into the homework.
+This is how you will learn physics and succeed in the class.
+(The quizzes will be based on the homework problems assigned and lecture material).
 If you are having difficulties with the class/homework, here are some things that I recommend to help you succeed in the class:

-- 1. Ask for help during class and attend office hours - 2.
+- 1. Ask questions during class and attend office hours - 2.
 Work together and discuss problems with other students in the class - 3.
-Use the college's resources (available free for students) - a) math and science tutorial center - b) EOPS - c) Student Success and Retention Program
+Use the college's resources (available free for students) - a) Math and Science tutorial center - b) EOPS - c) Student Success and Retention Program

-If time permits part of Thursday's lecture will be set aside for a homework discussion session.
-We (teacher and students) will work out homework problems that students may have difficulty solving or I may work out additional problems that are relevant to the topics being studied that week.
-On the homework, quizzes, as well as on the exams, you need to show all your work in complete detail in order to receive full credit.
+On the homework, quizzes, and exams, you need to show all your work in complete detail in order to receive full credit.
 Your solutions should show your step-by-step process and logic that was used to obtain the answer.
 No credit will be given if no work is shown even if you obtain the correct answer to the problem.
 Answers to homework even problems will be posted on my homepage.